CAFM-Connect/BIM-Profiles/README.md

 # BIM-Profiles by CAFM-Connect
-IFC-Catalogue files for CAFM-Connect
+IFC files for CAFM-Connect

-This repos hold the catalogue files for CAFM-Connect.
+This repos holds the files for CAFM-Connect.